mediabuff/qt-static-lib/README.md

 Statically built library archive of Qt framework opensource version.

-MSVC 1910+ (VS 2017) DEPRECATED Win XP support, always compile FAIL widh SDK v7.1A.
+* MSVC 1910+ (VS 2017) DEPRECATED Win XP support.
+It always compiles FAIL with SDK v7.1A.
 Anyway, you can install VS 2015 tool chain in VS 2017 installer.

 License
 ===